 Lego - Lego building bricks are another fun toy for children.
 The easy to connect pieces promote creativity for the avid builder and imaginative mind.
 As your child gets older they may prefer Lego kits of specific items.
 For example, at thirteen, my son currently prefers Lego kits of airplanes and spaceships.

 Baby Bumble Bee Videos

-Bumble Bee videos where a favorite item for my son when he was a toddler.
-In fact, even at thirteen I'll occasional catch him watching one of his old videos.
+Bumble Bee videos were a favorite item for my son when he was a toddler.
+In fact, even at thirteen I'll occasionally catch him watching one of his old videos.
 There is just something about Bumble Bee videos that several children with autism find appealing.
-The videos play beautiful classical music while flashing numerous flashcard type photos and videos across the screen.
-The narrator has a mesmerizing sing song voice that repeats the words as they flash across the screen.
+The videos play beautiful classical music while flashing numerous flashcard-type photos and videos across the screen.
+The narrator has a mesmerizing sing-song voice that repeats the words as they flash across the screen.

 Create personalized videos with iMovie

 Take photos of your child performing various daily activities.
 Upload these images to your Power Point or Keynote program.
 Add clear titles and short sentences describing the actions.
 Save each slide as a new image and create a book.
 There are several online companies and local photo developers that are equipped for making custom books.

 Here are a few online companies available with this service.